 What is Za'atar, and is all Za'atar the same?

 It quickly becomes apparent however, that Zaatar may be dipped or sprinkled on many foods that it can stick to, whether it’s bread and olive oil, pasty yogurt, hummus, moist vegetable, fruit, and salads.
 Because Zaatar is an aromatic, tart, and nutty herb and spice blend, it also has many culinary incarnations.
 There are a variety of salad and vegetarian recipes that include Zaatar as a dressing, as well as recipes as a rub on certain meats for seasoning and crusts.
-A traditional flat bread recipe (Mana’esh) in Middle-Eastern bakeries is spreading a pasty mix of olive oil and Zaatar on flat breads (add toppings chopped fine tomatoes and onions), and is best served piping hot out of an oven.
+A traditional flat bread recipe (Mana’esh or zaatar bread), in Middle-Eastern bakeries is spreading a pasty mix of olive oil and Zaatar on flat breads (add toppings chopped fine tomatoes and onions), and is best served piping hot out of an oven.
 What makes Zaatar special is its simplicity.
 It is non-perishable and can simply remain in a pinch dip bowl along with the olive oil on kitchen counters to be enjoyed anytime as side food, a condiment, or main meal when there's nothing else to eat!

 Zaatar Qualities – Not all "Zaatar" is Zaatar